lazniak/scene_gen/README.md

 *   **🎵 Deep Audio Analysis**: Uses Gemini to analyze your audio's genre, mood, lyrics, and dramatic structure to perfectly sync visuals with the music.
 *   **🎨 Automated Art Direction**: Automatically generates a cohesive visual style, color palette, and lighting mood based on the track's vibe.
-*   **🖼️ Asset & Character Generation**: Creates consistent environments, props, and characters (actors) before filming begins.
+*   **🖼️ Asset & Character Generation**: Creates consistent environments, props, vehicle interiors, and characters (actors) before filming begins.
+Supports comprehensive character sheets and clean prop generation.
 *   **🎬 Intelligent Montage**: Constructs a video timeline (montage) that fits the song's duration, with cuts synchronized to beats and dramatic shifts.
 *   **🎥 Multi-Model Video Generation**: Supports a wide range of top-tier video models via Replicate:
     *   **Wan 2.5** (Standard & Fast)